Estimation of Risk Contributions with MCMC: MCMC estimators

-where $(\bX^{(1)},\dots,\bX^{(N)})$ is an $N$-path of the Markov chain whose stationary distribution is $\pi$.
-In the framework of MCMC, we call this $\pi$ the {\it target distribution}.
-Since the target distribution $\pi$ is externally determined by the problem to solve, the problem of MCMC is to find the stochastic kernel $P$ such that it has the stationary distribution $\pi$.
-Additionally, we require $P$ that its sample path can be generated easily.
+where $(\bX^{(1)},\dots,\bX^{(N)})$ is a sample path from time $1$ to $N$ (we call it an {\it $N$-path}) of a Markov chain whose stationary distribution is $\pi$.
+The distribution $\pi$ is called the {\it target distribution}.
+Since it is determined by the problem at hand, the problem is to find a stochastic kernel $K$ such that it has the stationary distribution $\pi$, and sample paths of its Markov chain can easily be generated.